juju/docs/src/en/clouds.md

        Bug tracking: https://bugs.launchpad.net/juju/+bug/1749583
        INFO: Auth types found at ~/.local/share/juju/public-clouds.yaml
-       There is contention whether access-key can be used with keystone v3 (see https://github.com/juju/docs/issues/2868)
+       There is contention whether access-key can be used with keystone v3 (see https://github.com/juju/docs/issues/2868) Needs to be updated for the new Oracle cloud (OCI)
 table_of_contents: True

 # Clouds

-Juju has built-in support for all major public clouds such as AWS (Amazon), Azure (Microsoft), and GCE (Google), as well as for others.
-This means that no preliminary work is needed to "teach" Juju about these clouds.
-You simply provide Juju with your cloud credentials and start deploying applications.
-Private clouds like MAAS and OpenStack also work very well but naturally require some extra configuration on your part.
+Juju supports a wide variety of clouds.
+In addition, many of these are Juju-aware out of the box (i.e. there is no need to "add" them to Juju).
+The remaining supported clouds do need to be added explicitly.

+The clouds that are known to Juju by default are **Amazon AWS**, **Microsoft Azure**, **Google GCE**, **Oracle Compute**, **Rackspace**, **Joyent**, and **LXD**.
+To use with these clouds with Juju all one needs to do is supply one's cloud's credentials.
+The exception is LXD; it does not require credentials.

+Clouds that are supported but are not Juju-aware by default include **VMware vSphere**, **OpenStack**, **MAAS**, and **Manual**.
+An Oracle trial account needs to be added to Juju.

+A separate class of clouds can also be made from **LXD**, **MAAS**, and **Manual**.
+These are sometimes called "special clouds" due to their particularities.

-This page contains general information about using clouds with Juju.
-To start immediately with your chosen cloud you can go directly to [Cloud credentials][credentials].
+This rest of this page contains general information about cloud management.
+If your chosen cloud does not need to be added to Juju then you can go directly to the [Cloud credentials][credentials] page.

 ## Listing and updating cloud information

-To see which clouds Juju is aware of use the `clouds` command:
+To see which clouds Juju is currently aware of use the `clouds` command:

 ```bash
 juju clouds